dropcart/webshop-frontend/README.md

 ### Installation

-1. Download latest version of this repository: [https://github.com/dropcart/webshop-frontend/archive/master.zip](https://github.com/dropcart/webshop-frontend/archive/master.zip)
+1. Download the latest release of this repository: [https://github.com/dropcart/webshop-frontend/releases](https://github.com/dropcart/webshop-frontend/releases)
 2. Upload (via (S)FTP) the (extracted) files to your server.
 3. Extract all the contents of the .zip file in your webroot folder.
    Sometimes this folder is called `public_html` or `htdocs`.